 For a picnic in the go, stop by the local farm shop to pick up fresh home baked bread, local cheese and chutney and also West Sussex beers and wines.

-Before you go, check out the West Witterings website for information about opening times, car park fees and also useful traffic updates during peak season.
+Before you go, check out the West Wittering website for information about opening times, car park fees and also useful traffic updates during peak season.

 The best way to get to Witterings is by car.
 There is plenty of (paid) parking avaialble.
 Set the sat nav to PO20 8AJ.
 Alteratively use the following directions: